-Board reporting has a narrow task and role.
-The outcome is simply to hold the executive team accountable for their actions.
+Board reporting has a fairly narrow task and role.
+The outcome is mostly to hold the executive team accountable for their actions.

 It needs to answer some simple questions: